mauriciotasca/style-lunch/README.md

 **This feature is currently only supported by [Visual Studio Code](https://code.visualstudio.com) editor.**

-Visual Studio Code supports live-editing and debugging out of the box with Create React App.
+Visual Studio Code supports live-editing and debugging out of the Box with Create React App.
 This enables you as a developer to write and debug your React code without leaving the editor, and most importantly it enables you to have a continuous development workflow, where context switching is minimal, as you don’t have to switch between tools.

 You would need to have the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.